-La Nina to bring severe weather to Queensland
+La Nina brings severe weather to Queensland

 Queensland is at risk of experiencing more severe weather events over the coming months after the Bureau of Meteorology (BoM) declared a La Nina system had developed in the Pacific Ocean.

-The upgrade to “active” from the BoM’s previous La Nina “alert” status followed forecasts that recent changes in ocean temperatures and weather patterns over the Pacific were now likely to remain until at least the end of the year.
+The upgrade to “active” from the BoM’s previous La Nina “alert” status followed forecasts that changes in ocean temperatures and weather patterns over the Pacific were now likely to remain until at least the end of the year.

-The Bom said La Nina typically resulted in above-average spring rainfall for Australia, particularly across eastern, central and northern regions.
+The BoM said La Nina typically resulted in above-average spring rainfall for Australia, particularly across eastern, central and northern regions.

 This La Nina event is not expected to be as intense as the last event in 2010–2012 which resulted in one of Australia’s wettest two-year periods on record.
 Widespread flooding occurred in many parts of Australia associated with the record rainfalls.